drachenwald/insulae-draconis/coronet/coronet-tourney.md

 ---
 The thrones of Insulae Draconis must be won by right of arms, and the tourney is always an [Armoured Combat Tourney]({% link activities/armoured-combat/index.md %}).
 The tourney itself takes place at 9 month intervals, at different locations around Insulae Draconis, and is part of a weekend of activities.
 This is a great event to meet people from other Shires as people make a special effort to attend to see who will be our next Prince and Princess and to celebrate with them.

-{% comment %}

-# Coronet February 2020
+# Coronet May 2022

-The next Coronet Tourney will take place at [Linnet Clough scout camp](https://sites.google.com/view/idcoronet2020sca) on 21-23 February 2020.
+The next Coronet Tourney will take place at [Linnet Clough scout camp](https://sites.google.com/view/idcoronet2020sca) from <b>6-8 May, 2022</b>.
+[Find out more at the event website](https://sites.google.com/view/idcoronet2022/home?authuser=0&fbclid=IwAR13H4MV9bVM2e7lg6vE4eW_BGD2wgbDAYYqFLXr0BT_4bsA8QM4qZZKYIU).

-{% endcomment %}

 # Be inspired by a consort